Medtronic to buy Covidien for $42.9 billion, rebase in Ireland

-U.S. medical device maker Medtronic Inc (MDT.N) said it agreed to buy Dublin-based Covidien Plc COV.N for $42.9 billion (25.27 billion pounds)and shift its executive headquarters to Ireland in the latest move by U.S. firms to harvest lower corporate tax rates abroad.
+U.S. medical device maker Medtronic Inc (MDT.N) said on Sunday it had agreed to buy Covidien Plc COV.N for $42.9 billion in cash and stock and move its executive base to Ireland in the latest transaction aiming for lower corporate tax rates abroad.

-While the cash and stock deal will allow Medtronic to reduce its overall global tax burden, the Minneapolis-based company said on Sunday it was driven by a complementary strategy with Covidien on medical technology, rather than tax considerations.
+While the deal will allow Medtronic to reduce its overall global tax burden, the Minneapolis-based company said it was driven by a complementary strategy with Covidien on medical technology rather than tax considerations

 "The real purpose of this, in the end, is strategic, both in the intermediate term and the long term," Medtronic Chief Executive Omar Ishrak said in an interview after the deal was announced.
 "It is good for the U.S. in that we will make more investment in U.S. technologies, which previously we could not."